dotomaz/pokeweb/README.md

 ## How to use

-* To use the app you need to install the latest vrsion of node and clone the repo to your disk.
+* To use the app you need to install the latest version of node and clone the repo to your disk.
 After that you run:

 `npm update`

 * You need to rename .env.example to .env.
 Then open the file in your favorite text editor and enter your login informations.

-* The web is runninh over secure ssl conection only.
+* The web is running over secure ssl connection only.
 That's why you need to get a SSL server certificate.
 You can get one for free at [letsencrypt](https://letsencrypt.org/).
-Onece you haveyour certificate place cert.pem, privkey.pem and fullchain.pem in ssl folder.
+Once you have your certificate place cert.pem, privkey.pem and fullchain.pem in ssl folder.

 * run the app with: